udevbe/greenfield/docs/pages/design/index.md

 ## Docker

-Running the Greenfield Compositor Proxy can also be done using docker-compose (see `docker-compose.yml` in the `compositor-proxy` directory), but you will be limited to the applications specified in the docker-compose file.
-Beware that this docker compose file only provides the Greenfield Compositor Proxy, so you will still need to run a Greenfield Compositor Module implementation yourself.
+Running the Compositor Proxy CLI can also be done using docker-compose (see `docker-compose.yml` in the `compositor-proxy` directory), but you will be limited to the applications specified in the docker-compose file.
+Beware that this docker compose file only provides the Compositor Proxy CLI, so you will still need to run the Compositor Shell yourself.

-The compositor-proxy is also available as a public docker image `docker.io/udevbe/compositor-proxy` but does not include any `config.yaml`.
+The Compositor Proxy CLI is also available as a public docker image `docker.io/udevbe/compositor-proxy-cli` but does not include any `applications.json`.
 This means you'll have to include it yourself using a mount.
-Have a look at the docker-compose file for inspiration.